First of all let’s start with some basic Spanish words about Christmas:

 - “Arbol de Navidad” – Christmas Tree.
 It is the traditional tree that is decorated inside and outside the houses to represent the arrival of Christmas.

-- “Guirnalda” – Wreath.
+- “Guirnalda” – Wreath / Garland.
 The “Wreath” is the hoop-shaped accessory that is placed on walls, doors, and walls with a series of decorations alluding to Christmas.
 These can be of different sizes and materials.

-- “Luces navideñas” – Lights.
+- “Luces navideñas” – Christmas lights.
 These are unusual lights that have different shapes and colors.
 The lights can be placed on the Christmas tree or anywhere else in the house.
 There are “Lluvias de luces” (Rain of Lights) and even “guirnaldas de luces” (lights garlands).

 - “Velas” – Candles.
 They are the traditional colored candles, usually red and green, used to decorate tables, fireplaces, etc.